jflamy/owlcms4/docs/4200PrepareZoomBroadcasting.md

 # Prepare Zoom for Broadcasting

+There are two options for running Zoom that depend on the equipment available to the person running the videos.

+1. If only a single screen is available, it is very difficult to broadcast the scoreboard on Zoom.
+We strongly recommend that you install publicresults and tell the participants in advance what the URL will be for watching the scoreboard.
+The participants will need to use Zoom to request their changes, and watch the scoreboard on a browser.
+Since the scoreboard can be watched on a phone or tablet, this is not usually an issue.
+On a laptop the athletes can just switch windows.
+2. If two screens are available (such as a laptop with an external monitor), the rest of this section can be applied.

+### Dual Monitor Setup

 Start Zoom and use the Home icon, and then click on the settings Icon at the top right.
 Make sure that "Use Dual Monitors" is selected.

 ![zoomsettings](img/OBS/zoomsettings.png)